Abridged Conceptual Framework

 The aim of our teacher education programs is to prepare candidates who:

-- Understand how children learn and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.
+- Understand how learners grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.

 - Understand the individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.